rhel-labs/learn-katacoda/file-permissions/step3.md

 `cat status.sh`{{execute T2}}

 <pre class=file>
+#!/bin/bash

 echo -n "status.sh successfully executed by " whoami
 </pre>

-Symbolic mode is very explicit which can appeal to newer users.
-However, the absolute mode described in the next step can save a ton of keystrokes if you take the time to familiarize yourself with it.
+Symbolic mode is the more expanded permissions format which can appeal to newer users.
+However, the absolute mode described in the next step can save on keystrokes if you take the time to familiarize yourself with it.